Diversity

 Sandbox Mentorship Program

 Talent is everywhere but opportunity is not.
-Aimed at improving industry-wide representation, Sandbox is an ongoing high school and college mentorship program that exposes young people to the potential of career opportunities in creative fields.
+Aimed at improving industry-wide representation, Sandbox is an ongoing mentorship program that exposes young people to the potential of career opportunities in creative fields.

 Refined Interview Processes